 A couple of years ago, Cargill Cocoa & Chocolate acquired the production assets and capabilities of one of its largest competitors.
 This led to the aging Broad Street Lititz Wilbur production facility being closed, though the majority of the chocolate production that was done there shifted to Cargill’s other PA-based facilities.
 This includes the Lititz Plant located on Lincoln Avenue, the Mount Joy facility, and the Hazleton facility.

 With its unchanged recipe, the Wilbur Bud remains local, and Cargill Cocoa & Chocolate employs about 100 people in Lancaster County today, many of which support the thriving retail operations of the Wilbur Chocolate Store and WilburBuds.com!

 And the future is bright for Wilbur Chocolate and Cargill.
-Wilbur Buds and Wilbur candy bars are UTZ Certified.
+Wilbur Buds.
 Every purchase of these signature products directly supports The Cargill Cocoa Promise—a commitment to sustainable cocoa production.
 Collaboration with farmer organizations, cocoa-origin country governments, and customers to make farmers successful for generations to come is a way of life at Cargill Cocoa & Chocolate.